 - Slip and Fall Prevention: Spills of sugary or oily substances are common.
 Facilities mandate non-slip flooring, immediate spill cleanup, and appropriate footwear.

-- Machine Safety: Automated depositors, molding systems, and packaging equipment require proper guarding, emergency stops, and thorough training to prevent entanglement or crushing injuries.
+- Machine Safety: Automated depositors, molding systems, and packaging equipment require proper guarding, emergency stops, and training to prevent entanglement or crushing injuries.

 - Dust and Air Quality Control: Handling powdered ingredients like vitamins, minerals, or citric acid requires dust control systems and, in some cases, respirators to prevent inhalation risks.